 This course is fully in-person.
-Except where noted on the course schedule, at this point I am anticipating most classes will be held in-person (unless the situation with COVID-19 changes).
+Except where noted on the course schedule, at this point I am anticipating most classes will be held in-person.
 There is a carmen module for each class period that you should review before class each day, which contains required readings and learning activities.
-Please note that there will not be a regular option to attend this course online via Zoom, nor do I plan to regularly record lectures, although I will always post my comprehensive lecture notes and/or slides on Carmen.
-If you cannot attend this class in-person, it may not be the right time to take this course in lieu of the attendance policy and the group project.
+Please note that there will not be a regular option to attend this course online via Zoom, nor do I plan to regularly record lectures.
+If you cannot attend this class in-person, it may not be the right time to take this course.